AMEY360/PRODIGY_WD/README.md

 # PRODIGY_WD
-Its an Web Development Task
+Its an Web Development Tasks